 There’s nothing like a series of sunny days in late winter to awaken my inner gardener.
-Apparently, I’m not the only one as evidenced by my inbox these past few weeks.
+I’m convinced this hobby improves both my mental and physical wellbeing and for very good reasons—six reasons, to be exact!

 I’m confident you can rely on this list to build a collection of garden tools that will work well for many years to come.
 I’d rather see you spend a few more dollars on good quality tools from the start than to find yourself having to replace poor quality items every season.
 Been there, done that and wasn’t very happy about it.